Medically reviewed in July 2022

 Urgent care centers treat a range of serious, but non-life-threatening health problems, including mild illnesses, minor fractures, strains, sprains, and skin rashes.

-"They’re typically available 365 days a year, on weekends and evenings," says Michael Kaplan, MD, a family medicine doctor at CareNow Urgent Care in Houston, Texas.
+"They’re typically available 365 days a year, on weekends and evenings," says Michael Kaplan, MD.
+He’s a family medicine doctor at CareNow Urgent Care in Houston, Texas.

 Where you go for care matters

-Illness and injury can happen without warning and leave us questioning where to go—especially if the problem seems severe.
-But not all health troubles need to be addressed in the ER.
+Illness and injury can happen without warning.
+They can make us wonder where to go, especially if the problem seems serious.
+But not all health troubles need the ER.

 Urgent care centers can also treat: